Basketball at the 2008 Summer Olympics – Men's tournament: Gold medal match

-The Americans got off to a start with the Spaniards hitting seven of their first nine shots; if not for a 10–0 run by LeBron James and Dwyane Wade, the Americans would have trailed in the first quarter.
-With USA leading by 14, Spain chipped away at the lead during the second quarter to cut the deficit to eight points.
+The Americans got off to a slow start with the Spaniards hitting seven of their first nine shots; if not for a 10–0 run by LeBron James and Dwyane Wade, the Americans would have trailed in the first quarter.
+With the USA leading by 14, Spain chipped away at the lead during the second quarter to cut the deficit to eight points.

-The team traded baskets in the third quarter, with Spain cutting the deficit further to seven.
+The teams traded baskets in the third quarter, with Spain cutting the deficit further to seven.
 A three-point field goal by Rudy Fernández cut the lead into two, the smallest deficit with 8:13 left in the fourth.
-Kobe Bryant and Wade extended the lead with three-pointers to 103–92 but Spain had a final push, capped with another three-pointer from Carlos Jiménez to reduce the lead 108–104.
-In the final 2 minutes a three-pointer by Dwyane Wade and a Kobe Bryant field goal extended the lead back to 9.
+Kobe Bryant and Wade extended the lead with three-pointers to 103–92 but Spain had a final push, capped with another three-pointer from Carlos Jiménez to reduce the lead to 108–104.
+In the final two minutes a three-pointer by Dwyane Wade and a Kobe Bryant field goal extended the lead back to 9.
 It is widely regarded as one of the greatest basketball games ever played.